Deterministic Chaos vs Integrable Models: Introduction

 Integrable systems come in various forms, the simplest of these being the exactly solvable models of classical mechanics, whose phase space is finite-dimensional \cite{babelon2003introduction}.
 Due to this last property one can prove that these systems are indeed incompatible with the concept of chaos.
 However this proof hinges on the fact that the dimension of the phase space is finite, and therefore cannot be applied to integrable theories on a general ground.
 An intriguing question is then whether such a statement applies to integrable systems with an infinite-dimensional phase space.
-In this note we will present evidence supporting a negative answer to this question.
+In this note we will present evidence suggesting that the answer to this question might not be a straightforward yes, as one might naively expect.
 Before diving right in, we wish to clarify the notions of \emph{integrability} and \emph{chaos} we are going to employ, in order for the significance of our findings and statements to be clear.
 We will use the following definitions \begin{enumerate} \item {\it Integrability}.
 We refer to a system as \emph{integrable} if there exists a method that allows one to solve the theory -- \emph{i.e.} find all physical observables -- with a finite number of quadradures \cite{babelon2003introduction} or algebraic manipulations. \item {\it Chaos}.
-We will say that a system is \emph{chaotic} -- equivalently, that it exhibit \emph{deterministic chaos} -- if, for any initial state, one can find a small deformation that drives a system away under time evolution at least in a weak sense, namely that the deviation grows and is unbounded \cite{guckenheimer2013nonlinear}. \end{enumerate} Let us elaborate on these definitions.
-The above notion of chaos implies that if we know the initial state of our system only with some finite precision, then the precision with which we can predict the state of the system will deteriorate as we let the latter evolve in time.
-Stated differently, any error in the determination of initial state will become arbitrarily large after the system has evolved for a sufficient amount of time.
-This feature is known as the \emph{butterfly effect}.
-It is possible to define a similar concept of chaos also for maps between metric spaces.
-Later we are going to encounter instances of such maps, so let us complement the above definition with the following one \begin{itemize} \item[2'.] \emph{Chaotic maps}.
-We will say that a map $f$ between two metric spaces $(d_1,M_1)$ and $(d_2,M_2)$ is \emph{chaotic} -- equivalently, it exhibit the \emph{butterfly effect} -- if there exist nearby points in $M_1$ that can be sent to distant points in $M_2$.
-More rigorously \end{itemize} Clearly, here there is a strong dependence on the definition of \emph{distance} employed.
-For example, a map inducing a metric on the target space will not exhibit the butterfly effect.
-However, the vast majority of physical problems comes equipped with a natural measure, making the concept of chaotic map presented above a relevant one.
-Note that for smooth, finite dimensional spaces $M_1,M_2$, a smooth map $f$ cannot be chaotic.
-For infinite-dimensional spaces, on the other hand, this is what seems to happen in general.
+We will say that a system is \emph{chaotic} -- equivalently, that it exhibit \emph{deterministic chaos} -- if, for any initial state, one can find a small deformation that drives a system away under time evolution at least in a weak sense, namely that the deviation grows and is unbounded \cite{guckenheimer2013nonlinear,PlatoStanford}.We can state this in the following way